jesseharold/Flashcard-Generator/README.md

 2. **Cloze-Deleted** flashcards, which present *partial* text (*"... was the first president of the United States."*), and the full text when the user requests it (*"George Washington was the first president of the United States."*)

-As your application will not have a front end, your only need to determine an efficient way to store cloze-deleted cards&mdash;you don't have to solve the problem of displaying them.
+As your application will not have a front end, you only need to determine an efficient way to store cloze-deleted cards&mdash;you don't have to solve the problem of displaying them.
 You are free to decide how you'd like to implement this.
 One might represent the above flashcard thus:

 ```
 {